-Everyone in Puno gets involved with raising sheep and alpaca.
+Everyone in Puno helps raise sheep and alpaca.

 A woman herds her flock of sheep near Lake Titicaca.

-With my portable recorder and microphone, I ask people to say specific words or sentences.
-Then I can study these later to understand the overall characteristics of how they are spoken.
+I ask people to say specific words or sentences into my recorder.
+Later, I study these to understand how they are spoken.

-Other times, I record free‑form conversations.
-During these sessions, people talk about whatever they want to.
+Other times, I do free‑form interviews.
+People talk about whatever they like.
 They tell me about their lives.
-They tell me local Andean folktales or talk about important news events in the region.
+They tell me local folktales or talk about the news.
+Some talk about the changes in the region and in their languages.

 women in Puno, Peru